-In this video sewing tutorial I will show you how to easily make a zipper pouch from clear vinyl.
+In this video sewing tutorial, I will show you how to easily make a zipper pouch from clear vinyl.
 The pouch has a zipper closure and I also could practice my Cricut skills placing words on the vinyl.

 Recently I noticed curious things happen: transparent clear vinyl bags, once used for shopping at grocery stores and as covers for dry cleaning items, are now considered chic.
-Yes, not only chic, but also very stylish.
+Yes, not only chic but also very stylish.

 From the catwalk to street style images, transparency is gaining popularity in the fashion industry.
-Nowadays boots, hats, raincoats and, of course, handbags are created from transparent vinyl.
+Nowadays boots, hats, raincoats, and, of course, handbags are created from transparent vinyl.
 Designers took the “transparency” trend to a new level, turning recycled plastic into a trendy thing.

-Karl Lagerfeld set the trend for transparent vinyl in the Chanel spring-summer 2018 collection: many details of the show were made from recycled plastic – from transparent bags, hats, gloves, raincoats and boots to the scenery at the show.
-Balenciaga followed the suit by releasing short-sleeved oversize shirts and transparent vinyl over the knee boots.
-Meanwhile, at Burberry we saw caps decorated with plastic visors and cases for bags in tone.
+Karl Lagerfeld set the trend for transparent vinyl in the Chanel spring-summer 2018 collection: many details of the show were made from recycled plastic – from transparent bags, hats, gloves, raincoats, and boots to the scenery at the show.
+Balenciaga followed the suit by releasing short-sleeved oversize shirts and transparent vinyl over-the-knee boots.
+Meanwhile, at Burberry, we saw caps decorated with plastic visors and cases for bags in tone.

 So, I think my pouch from clear vinyl promises to be quite a trendy accessory.

 And you can even make several pouches of different sizes and designs.
-I think making a pouch with your choice of style and materials can be very exciting sewing experience and in just a few hours you can get a nice, and most importantly – an exclusive accessory.
+I think making a pouch with your choice of style and materials can be a very exciting sewing experience and in just a few hours you can get a nice, and most importantly – exclusive accessory.

 These little pouches from clear vinyl are easy to sew and you can use them to store and organize many different items.